Ensembl/ensembl-compara/README.md

         sudo apt-get install python-dev
         sudo ln -s /usr/lib/python2.7/plat-*/_sysconfigdata_nd.py /usr/lib/python2.7/

+#### Complete installation of Cactus (New Version)

+Follow this procedure if you intend to run the newest version of Cactus aligner.
+If this version of Cactus is already installed on your system, you can directly jump to the section about [setting up the API](#setting-up-the-api).
+Otherwise, follow the steps stated [here](https://github.com/ComparativeGenomicsToolkit/cactus#installation-overview) to install, run, and test Cactus first.

+#### Setting up the API

 Now, we need to set up the Compara API:

 	cd ensembl-compara/src/perl/xs/HALXS
-	perl Makefile-progressiveCactus.PL path/to/cactus
+	perl Makefile-Cactus.PL path/to/cactus
 	make

 If you have the `PROGRESSIVE_CACTUS_DIR` environment variable defined, you can skip `path/to/cactus` on the Makefile command-line, e.g.:

 	cd ensembl-compara/src/perl/xs/HALXS
-	perl Makefile-progressiveCactus.PL
+	perl Makefile-Cactus.PL
 	make

-On the EBI main cluster, *do not* load `/nfs/software/ensembl/latest/envs/basic.sh` in your `.bashrc`, and replace `perl` with `/nfs/software/ensembl/latest/linuxbrew/bin/perl` when invoking `Makefile-progressiveCactus.PL`.
+On the EBI main cluster, *do not* load `/nfs/software/ensembl/latest/envs/basic.sh` in your `.bashrc`, and replace `perl` with `/nfs/software/ensembl/latest/linuxbrew/bin/perl` when invoking `Makefile-Cactus.PL`.

 #### Installation via Linuxbrew